 - Students, upon successful completion of core general education courses, should have those courses satisfy the core course requirements of all Colorado public institutions of higher education.

 - Students have a right to know if courses from one or more public higher education institutions satisfy the student’s graduation requirements.

 A student’s credit for the completion of the core requirements and core courses shall not expire for ten years from the date of initial enrollment and shall be transferable.

 Through its procedures, Arapahoe Community College (ACC) ensures the rights of all its students to pursue their educational objectives.
 The ACC community includes students who are enrolled in ACC courses for credit or non-credit courses, including Community Education courses.
 The ACC community also includes faculty, staff, administrators and guests.

 A student is subject to two sources of authority: College authority and civil-criminal authority.
 ACC also expects students who are enrolled in specialized programs to follow the standards specified in their respective program handbooks (e.g., Nursing, Law Enforcement Academy and Emergency Medical Technician).

 Judicial processes, including code of conduct, academic misconduct statement and grievance procedures are stated in the ACC Student Handbook.
 The Handbook is available online.
-An alternate format of the Student Handbook can be obtain through the Student Affairs Office, Room M2820.
+An alternate format of the Student Handbook can be obtain through the Student Life Office, Room M2820.
 For answers to specific questions, contact the Associate Dean of Judicial Affairs and Support Services.